Nodes use VRML and X3D virtual world data types to define objects and types of data that can appear in the node fields and events.

 eventOut is sent with the new

 field value.
-This allows the chaining of events through many nodes.
+These changes allow the chaining of events through many

 exposedField class is accessible to scripts,